Ivoryle82/The-Buzz/docs/PmReportPhase2-9.md

 Self-evaluation of PM performance

 1. When did your team meet with your mentor, and for how long?
-> We met on monday night and wednesday for 4-5 ish hours in total
+> We met on monday night and wednesday again for 4-5 ish hours in total
 2. How did you conduct team meetings?
 How did your team interact outside of these meetings?
 Highlight any changes from last week.
 > We meet during class time and at the citl in FML.
 We picked a mutal time and date that would work for everyone
 3. What techniques (daily check-ins/scrums, team programming, timelines, Jira use, slack use, group design exercises) did you use to mitigate risk?
 Highlight any changes from last week.